MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/iot-ent-get-the-tools-you-need.md

     - Feature on Demand ISO
     - Language Pack ISO

 - IoT device: A test device or board that represents all of the devices in a single model line.
-Depending on the device you'll most likely need a keyboard, mouse and a monitor.
+Depending on the device you need a keyboard, mouse and a monitor.
 - A USB key that's at least 8 GB in size and that can have all information removed from it

 ## Next steps